-Research and Program Descriptions About Italy
+Research & Analysis About Italy

 To date, more than 30 countries have established some form of individual accounts in their retirement systems.
 This article identifies those countries, categorizes how the individual accounts fit into their retirement income systems, and identifies some basic characteristics of the accounts.
 Because this analysis of individual accounts is intended to inform the current United States debate involving Social Security, the discussion is limited to countries in which such accounts are part or all of a mandatory retirement income program.